MaryiaBalbachan/ICTskills2-assignment/README.md

 ### Routing.

-+ GET /blogs - displays all published blogs.
-+ POST /blogs (protected) - add a new blog.
-+ GET /blogs/:id - displays a particular blog.
-+ GET /blogs/:id/comments (protected) - detail view of a particular blog and its comments.
++ GET /movie/top_rated Get the top rated movies on TMDB.
++ GET /movie/popular Get a list of the current popular movies on TMDB.
+This list updates daily.

 ## Independent learning (If relevant).